-Conrad Cartagena – A great option if you want to be way outside the city.
+Conrad Cartagena – A great option if you want to be outside the city.
 It’s beachfront, but about a 30/40 minute drive to the walled city and about 20 minutes past the Rafael Nuñez International Airport.

 If you want to Airbnb, I’d recommend staying inside the walled city.
 Or if you want to be near a beach, look at one of the all white high rises on the peninsula of Castillogrande, This area is less touristy than the beach area of Bocagrande.
 And if you are traveling with children, many of the buildings have playgrounds.
 It is a short Uber/cab to the walled city area, 10 – 15 minutes, depending on traffic.